-If you’re a younger borrower (under 50), it shouldn’t be too difficult to get a mortgage, provided you meet the lender’s eligibility criteria.
+If you’re a younger borrower (under 50), it shouldn’t be too difficult to get a mortgage, provided you meet the lender’s eligibility criteria and max age for retirement.

 But if you’re older and closer to (or within) your retirement years, your options may be limited to shorter-term lengths.

 This isn’t always the case, especially if a family member is willing to go down the guarantor mortgage route.
-There are also those lenders that are more flexible when it comes to term length.
+There are also those lenders that are more flexible when it comes to term length and max age.
 However, the older you get, your chances of a more competitive fixed-rate mortgage deal will decrease.

 The maximum mortgage age limit varies between lenders.
-Some will impose an age cap of 65 while others will accept applications from borrowers who are between 70-75.
-Fewer lenders will accept mortgage applications to people from people who are 90 or above but that’s not to say it’s impossible.
+Some will impose a maximum age cap of 65 while others will accept applications from borrowers who are between 70-75.
+Fewer lenders will accept mortgage applications and have an age limit of 90 or above but that’s not to say it’s impossible.

 In the meantime, keep reading to learn more about getting a mortgage as an older borrower.